Photo by Jules Verne Times Two

 Price: €300–1,500/night | Location: Estrada Nacional 9, Sintra (25 minutes from Lisbon)

-Penha Longa Resort is technically in Sintra (the UNESCO World Heritage Site of royal palaces and romantic gardens, 25 minutes from Lisbon) but functions as Lisbon’s finest resort hotel — the 45-hole golf course, the extraordinary Arola restaurant (Sergi Arola, Michelin-starred), the spa, and the extraordinary Sintra setting make it the finest complete resort within day-trip distance of Lisbon.
+Penha Longa Resort is technically in Sintra — the UNESCO World Heritage site of royal palaces and romantic gardens, 25 minutes from Lisbon — but functions as Lisbon’s best resort option.
+The draw is the combination: a 45-hole golf course, the Arola restaurant from Michelin-starred chef Sergi Arola, a full spa, and the Sintra setting itself.

 Mid-Range Excellence